Code-Institute-Submissions/GrahamWilliamson234-my_quiz_JanResub/README.md

 For this project I decided to do a quiz as I love a good pub quiz.
 Quiz's in general can be very enjoyable and hopefully I acheived that.
 The color scheme for this website is very much tied in with the background image, the chocolate colored font adding some warmth with the light grey adding a bit of contrast.
 The font used on this project is <u>Cinzel</u>, I choosed this font as I think it adds some sharpness to the overall look.
 My process of constructing this project was to source all images, including favicon, draw up a mock layout then begin with the HTML.
 To dress everything up, CSS was added and to make it all dance, Javascript provided all the glitz and glamour.

-## <b>Main Page:</b>
+# Main Page.
-The man page has a lovely background of the Trinity College Library with an instruction box in the center containing the quiz start button.
+The man page has a lovely background of the Trinity College Library, imaged sourced from Unsplash [Website](https://unsplash.com/s/photos/trinity-college) with an instruction box in the center containing the quiz start button.
 A basic main page with only the essentials with a contrasting grren button just waiting to be pressed.
 In the bottom left contains the copyright and right of that is an animated icon for email contact.
 <div>
 <img title="Main Page" alt="main quiz web page" src="assets/images/README1.png";>
 </div>